tomputer-g/IDL_WAR/Remover-StegaStamp/README.md

   --save_dir out/ \
   --secret Hello
 ```
 This will save both the StegaStamp and the residual that was applied to the original image.
+If you want to use an image directory instead, use `--image_dir` instead of `--image`.

 ## Decoding a Message
 The script `decode_image.py` can be used to decode a message from a StegaStamp.